Vacation Rentals in San Diego

 Other property types in San Diego that might be interesting:

 Prices and availability

-If you’ve been longing for unmarred views of the Pacific ocean and dreaming of drives along the coast, get cozy and make any one of the modern cottages, beach houses, sea villas and city central apartments in San Diego your not-so-humble abode.
+If you’ve been longing for unmarred views of the Pacific Ocean and dreaming of drives along the coast, get cozy and make any one of the modern cottages, beach houses, sea villas and city center apartments in San Diego your not-so-humble abode.
 Enjoy the perks of being centrally located, with access to beaches, bays, airport (SAN), downtown, San Diego Zoo, Sea World, La Jolla, Tijuana, Balboa Park, world-class shopping at Fashion Valley and Mission Valley Malls.
 Private properties made specifically for vacationers promise more than just a home away from home.
-Here, the experience of luxury awaits as several rental homes feature private rooftop gardens and terraces, soothing whirlpools and refreshing pools right on the premises.
+Here, the experience of luxury awaits as several rental homes feature private rooftop gardens and terraces, soothing whirlpools, and refreshing pools right on the premises.
 After unwinding at your rental home, take a beach break and get your tan on.Beachside apartments to soothe the soul and rejuvenate the senses

 Nestled in the heart of La Jolla, Pacific Beach and Mission Beach are charming, secure and fully furnished vacation rentals.
 These unique vacation home rentals are ideal for those travelers looking for the personal touch.
 Beach villas and cottages are steps from the Boardwalk, Crystal Pier in Pacific Beach and Belmont Park.
 They feature such creature comforts as gas barbecues, private entrances, all utilities including wifi, tennis courts, entertainment centers and 5 minute walks to the beach and hiking trails.
 The sunset will be only one of the many things to ensnare your senses.